 Gmail for Android has made managing emails a lot easy, but how many tips and tricks do you know for making it even easier?
 The official Gmail app is packed with lots of features which are helpful for both casual and power users.
-Here are 7 tips to help you get the most out of the Gmail app and make you a Gmail pro.
+Here are 7 less-known Gmail tips and tricks to help you get the most out of the Gmail app and make you a Gmail pro.

 Prerequisite: First of all make sure that you are running the latest version of Gmail app.
 We are going to assume that you already have your email account setup and running.